Training Bursary FAQs

 When do applications open and when are the deadlines?

-Though currently closed, we open applications for training bursaries twice a year.
+We open applications for training bursaries twice a year.

 Application deadlines vary.
 It is crucial to check the Heritage Crafts training bursary page for the most up-to-date information on application opening and closing dates.